 Step 2

-Now click on the work item epic which you wish to link with your key result in Profit.co.
+Click on the work item epic that you want to link to your key result in Profit.co.

-Click on Profit.co OKRs to see your individual OKRs in Profit.co.
+Click on Profit.co OKRs to view your individual OKRs.

 Step 3

-Now, Click on the + icon against any OKR to create your Azure DevOps epic “Improve on-boarding experience” as a key result under that OKR.
+Now, click on the key icon against any OKR to create your Azure DevOps epic “Improve on-boarding experience” as a key result under that OKR.

 Azure okr logo